orbitmines/archive/projects/2030+? Project - Gamification.md

 - [Optional] "Ether's Universe is large.
 What're you here for?"
 	- Everything.
 	- Tools only. *Skip most dialogue, cut scenes and lore.*
 - "We'll need to go through a @public lobby in order to get to your @private room.
-Our technology has brought us the unique opportunity where we can branch off a particular state in the world which you can explore in private."
+Our technology has brought us the unique opportunity where we can branch off a particular state in the world which you can explore in private, you can of course return to the current world at any time."
+	- Go online. *You'll be online in public lobbies*
+	- Stay offline.
 - "Alrighty, just got to tune one this one knob here on reality and we're ready to go."
 	- Realistic
 	- Voxel